Computer Center Public Lab Policies

 - Computer Center labs and classrooms are sometimes available to faculty for hands-on computer sessions.
-Please refer to the Computer Lab Policies section below for details.
+Please refer to the BC 1 and BC 5 Room Usage and Reservation Policy section below for details.

 - The Writing Center is not part of University Technology’s public computer labs.
 Email the Writing Center for details concerning their facilities.